-- Use all disposable materials & supplies according to Public Health rules. - All employees will wear facemasks and gloves.
+- Use all disposable materials & supplies according to Virginia Department of Health rules. - All employees will wear facemasks and gloves.
 One facemask can be used per day.
-Gloves will be disposed of and changed after each client. - Services will be provided by appointment only-- no walk-in customers. - No one will be allowed to wait in the store; customers will wait in their vehicles until the service - provider is ready. - Services will be limited to haircuts and neck shaves only at barber shops. - TO - All equipment, chairs, and tables used by an employee should be sanitized between clients.
-Customers will be required to sanitize their hands upon entering the building and also before each treatment. - No employees with COVID-19 symptoms will provide services to clients. - Post a sign outside the front door/window that states that any customer who has a fever or other COVID-19 symptoms must reschedule their appointment. - No books/magazines will be provided to customers.
+Gloves will be disposed of and changed after each client.

+- Limit the number of customers according to SAFER AT HOME: PHASE TWO guidelines under Executive Order 65. - Services will be provided by appointment only-- no walk-in customers. - No one will be allowed to wait in the store; customers will wait in their vehicles until the service provider is ready. - Services will be limited to haircuts and neck shaves only at barber shops.

+- All equipment, chairs, and tables used by an employee should be sanitized between clients. - Customers will be required to sanitize their hands upon entering the building and before each treatment. - No employees with COVID-19 symptoms will provide services to clients. - Post a sign outside the front door/window that states that any customer who has a fever or other COVID-19 symptoms must reschedule their appointment. - No books/magazines will be provided to customers.

-- The number of clients in a salon at a time will be limited to three or 50% of normal capacity. - Only one client per service provider. - Limit the number of people in the building (only those receiving service and service providers allowed in the building). - Barber shops/salons with three or fewer employees may resume operations so long as social distancing and other measures described herein are maintained.
-Barber shops/salons with four or more employees must stagger the work schedules so that no more than 50% of the normal number of employees will be in the building at a time. - Stations will be separated by at least six feet from other stations.
+- The number of clients in a salon at a time will be limited to three or 50% of normal capacity. - Only one client per service provider. - Limit the number of people in the building (only those receiving service and service providers allowed in the building).

+• Barber shops/salons with three or fewer employees may resume operations so long as social distancing and other measures described herein are maintained.
+Barber shops/salons with four or more employees must stagger the work schedules so that no more than 50% of the normal number of employees will be in the building at a time.

-- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.
+- Limit cash handling. - Encourage customers to use credit/debit cards, tap to pay, Venmo, PayPal, or another form of contact-less payment. - Sanitize point of sale equipment after each use, including pens.